Rory Delap: Personal life and charity work

 Although Delap was born in Sutton Coldfield to Irish parents, his family moved to Carlisle when he was just six months old.
 He therefore supported Carlisle United and attended matches at Brunton Park with his father.
 Rory's father is John Delap from Letterkenny and his mother Maura Delap from Kells.
 His uncle is Paddy Delap, a Letterkenny businessman, golfer, and athletics coach who runs Clarke's Newsagent's and organises an annual charity cycling event in aid of cancer noted for launching the career of former Cervélo TestTeam member Philip Deignan.
 Another uncle, Anthony, is an actor-playwright whose works have been performed at An Grianán Theatre in the town.
 Delap visits his family in Letterkenny at least once every year.

 Delap has been acknowledged for his generosity towards the Donna Louise Children's Hospice in Trentham, Stoke-on-Trent.
 He completed a 202-mile bike ride from Newcastle upon Tyne to Edinburgh in June 2009, raising more than £7,000 for the charity.
 He then repeated the same route in June 2010, completing it in just two days.

 Delap also took part in and won Marco Pierre White's Stoke Kitchen contest, with the proceeds benefiting Caudwell Children.
 The contest also featured a special appearance from Soccer AM's Tubes.

-Due to the use of his shoulders and lower back muscles when throwing a football, Delap is an ambassador of Back in Play - a campaign to help raise awareness of Ankylosing spondylitis.
+Due to the use of his shoulders and lower back muscles when throwing a football, Delap is an ambassador of Back in Play – a campaign to help raise awareness of Ankylosing spondylitis.

 Delap appears on the cover of "...And She Laughed No More: Stoke City's First Premiership Adventure", a book written by Stoke supporter Stephen Foster.

-His son, Liam, is a professional footballer for Manchester City.
+His sons, Liam and Finn, are both professional footballers, playing for Chelsea and Burton Albion respectively.